Oscillatory shear flows of dense suspensions at imposed pressure: Rheology and micro-structure: Suspensions Rheology

 \section{Suspensions Rheology}

 For suspensions subjected to oscillatory shear, the shear stress $\sigma$ can consist of contributions from both elastic and viscous responses.
-In the linear response regime, the shear stress can be written as\cite{marenne2017nonlinear,ishima2020scaling}
+In the linear response regime, the shear stress can be written as[\onlinecite{marenne2017nonlinear,ishima2020scaling}]

-where $G'$ is the storage modulus, $G''$ is the loss modulus, $\eta'$ is the real part of the complex viscosity and $\eta''$ is the imaginary part of the complex viscosity with $\eta^{*}=\eta'-i\eta''$ defined as the complex viscosity.
-The magnitude of the complex viscosity is given by $|\eta^{*}|=\sqrt{\eta'^2+\eta''^2}$. $\eta'$ and $\eta''$ can be calculated from the shear-rate averaged or strain averaged shear stresses as\cite{Dong2020-1,otsuki2020shear}
+where $G'$ is the storage modulus, $G''$ is the loss modulus, $\eta'$ is the real part of the complex viscosity, and $\eta''$ is the imaginary part of the complex viscosity with $\eta^{*}=\eta'-i\eta''$ defined as the complex viscosity.
+The magnitude of the complex viscosity is given by $|\eta^{*}|=\sqrt{\eta'^2+\eta''^2}$. $\eta'$ and $\eta''$ can be calculated from the shear-rate averaged, or strain averaged shear stresses as[\onlinecite{Dong2020-1,otsuki2020shear}]

 Note that these quantities can always be calculated and defined even if one is not in a linear regime.
-Following our previous approach\cite{Dong2020-1}, we generalise Eqs.~7 and 8 applying it also to pressures/normal stresses (see SI) and stress ratios
+Following our previous approach[\onlinecite{Dong2020-1}], we generalise Eqs.~7 and 8, applying it also to pressures/normal stresses (see the SI) and stress ratios

 where $\mu'$ is the viscous component, $\mu''$ is the elastic component of the complex macroscopic friction coefficient $\mu^{*}$, with the magnitude equal to $|\mu^{*}|=\sqrt{\mu'^2+\mu''^2}$.\\